ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/emaildisabled.rst

 * You won't receive the authorization link to upgrade your ThinkUp installation when updating the application
 * Users won't receive an email to reset their password when using the "Forgot Password" link

-You can manuallly activate user accounts by setting the is_activated field equal to 1 in ThinkUp's owners table.
+You can manually activate user accounts by setting the is_activated field equal to 1 in ThinkUp's owners table.
+Here's how to :doc:`directly access your ThinkUp database to make changes to it </troubleshoot/common/advanced/directdb>`.

-TODO Fill in how to manually access the MySQL database via the terminal or phpMyAdmin